 When Sonsy turned five years old, her owner gave her a delicious treat for her birthday.
 This fortunate tortie received the gift of a birthday candle squirted with soft cheese in a can.
 Sonsy spent the rest of her special day celebrating by eating cat treats and napping.Continue to 19 of 40 below.

 19 of 40

-Patch is a four-year-old cat that was rescued when she was a nursing mom from the streets.
-Her owners were able to find homes for all of her kittens and get her fixed.
-Now she is an indoor cat and lives like the queen that she knows she is.Continue to 20 of 40 below.
+Patch, shown here at four years old, was rescued when she was a nursing mom living on the streets.
+Her owners found homes for all of her kittens and then had Patch fixed.
+Now she leads a comfortable life indoors, just where a queen should be.Continue to 20 of 40 below.

 20 of 40